Bramham Therapy Marlborough – waiting room

 The principal objective of Bramham Therapy is to provide high quality professional psychological therapies and complementary health practices to the general public, in attractive and discreet town-centre premises.

 We believe in sharing knowledge and promoting education.
-We therefore run cutting-edge professional development seminars to therapists and health practitioners in the wider community, and offer the possibility for qualified healthcare professionals, who meet our criteria, to join our team.
+We have published a vast array of free information on health and psychology on the “resources” page of our website for the general public to read.
+We also run cutting-edge professional development seminars to therapists and health practitioners in the wider community, and offer the possibility for qualified healthcare professionals, who meet our criteria, to join our team.

 We do not aim to compete with other centres, therapists or training organisations to seek advantage.
 Business growth is not our main objective; however we invest our resources to improving the services we offer and to ensure increasing health and educational benefits to our clients and therapists, in an economically sustainable way.

 All the therapists who work at Bramham Therapy are vetted by us before joining.
 They are all registered/accredited with one of the main UK governing bodies for the therapies they practise, are fully insured and committed to ongoing professional development.

 What comes to mind when you think about Hypnotherapy?
 Many people associate Hypnotherapy with the…

 “A ruffled mind makes a restless pillow” Charlotte Bronté Sleep is a vital, often neglected,…

 Bramham Therapy was a proud sponsor of the recent Parade Festival Jubilee celebrations in Marlborough.…